redox-os/book/src/ch04-09-graphics-windowing.md

 ### Accelerated Graphics

-We don't have GPU drivers yet but [LLVMpipe](https://docs.mesa3d.org/drivers/llvmpipe.html) from Mesa3D is working.
+We don't have GPU drivers yet but [LLVMpipe](https://docs.mesa3d.org/drivers/llvmpipe.html) (OpenGL CPU emulation) and VirtIO (2D/3D accleration from/for a virtual machine) is working.